Pragma HTTP/1.0 general header is an

 chain.
 This header serves for backwards compatibility with the HTTP/1.0 caches that do not have a

 Pragma is not specified for HTTP responses and is

 therefore not a reliable replacement for the general HTTP/1.1

-Cache-Control header, although it does behave the same as
+Cache-Control header, although its behavior is the same as

 Cache-Control: no-cache.
-Forces caches to submit the request to the origin server for validation before releasing a cached copy.
+Forces caches to submit the request to the origin server for validation before a cached copy is released.